Near Eastern and Judaic Studies

 The liaison for NEJS is Prof. Ellen Kellman

 Students wishing to receive NEJS credit for work done off campus during the academic year should discuss their desired coursework with their study abroad liaison for NEJS.
 After returning from abroad complete the Petition to Request Substitution for a Requirement form and meet with the study abroad liaison.

 The George and Gertrude Gerzon Endowed Scholarship for Eastern European Holocaust Studies was established to support student that have completed course work offered by the Brandeis University Near Eastern and Judaic Studies Program, who will be studying in Eastern Europe.
 Preference will be given to those who will be studying in Poland, or a program that includes course work or projects related to Holocaust Studies in Eastern Europe.

 The Ruth Gollan Prize in Hebrew for $900 will be awarded to a student pursuing a program of study in Israel in Hebrew language and/or literature.
 The deadline is typically in April.

 The MASA Grants provide $1000 for Jewish undergraduates studying in Israel.
 Applications must be sent to MASA at least two months before the start of your program.

 Boren Scholarships, The National Security Education Program (NSEP) Boren Scholarships provide unique funding opportunities for U.S. undergraduate students to add an important international and language component to their educations.
 We focus on geographic areas, languages, and fields of study that are critical to U.S. national security, broadly defined, and underrepresented in study abroad.
 The deadline is typically in December.

-Yes, provided that the courses offered by your chosen study abroad program are closely related to NEJS requirements.
+You can receive NEJS credit for courses taken overseas, provided that the courses offered by your chosen study abroad program are closely related to NEJS requirements.
 Details can be found in the Brandeis Bulletin for NEJS under "Evaluation of Transfer Credits."